logos-blockchain/lssa/README.md

 Account is Uninitialized
 ```

+> [!NOTE]
-New accounts start as uninitialized, meaning no program owns them yet.
-Programs can claim uninitialized accounts; once claimed, the account becomes permanently owned by that program.
+> New accounts begin in an uninitialized state, meaning they are not yet owned by any program.
+A program may claim an uninitialized account; once claimed, the account becomes owned by that program.
+> Owned accounts can only be modified through executions of the owning program.
+The only exception is native-token credits: any program may credit native tokens to any account.
+> However, debiting native tokens from an account must always be performed by its owning program.

 In this example, we will initialize the account for the Authenticated transfer program, which securely manages native token transfers by requiring authentication for debits.